 How Do I Reserve My Ragdoll Kitten for Adoption?

 Our kittens must be reserved in advance.
 The process is simple.
-First, visit our Ragdoll Kitten Information (like to the Basic Ragdoll Information page) page or our Facebook page to see pictures of the kittens.
-Then, deposit $200 via PayPal to hold the kitten you choose and indicate your color preference and whether you would like a boy or a girl.
+First, visit our Ragdoll Kitten Information page or our Facebook page to see pictures of the kittens.
+Then, send your nonrefundable $250 deposit to hold the kitten you choose and indicate your color preference and whether you would like a boy or a girl.
 Contact Dr. Jennifer directly for more information or help with choosing a kitten.
 When your kitten is ready, you can pick up your ragdoll kitten from our hobby farm in St. Charles, IL.

 Learn more about when is the best time for bringing home your Ragdoll kitten.